lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Channels/DiscordChannel.md

 # LastMessageId property

-The id of the last message sent in this channel (or thread for GUILD_FORUM channels) May not point to an existing or valid message or thread
+The id of the last message sent in this channel (or thread for GUILD_FORUM or GUILD_MEDIA channels) May not point to an existing or valid message or thread

 ```csharp
 public Snowflake?
 LastMessageId { get; set; }